theQRL/theqrl.org/content/blog/2022/qrl-hackathon-2022-entries/index.md

 ### QRLPay / 1337 sQuirReLs

 {{< youtube hqpkXhJJxAA >}}

+QRLPay is a simple, easily deployable, lightweight QRL (https://www.theqrl.org/) payment processor that connects to your own QRL node.
+You can find out more by watching this video: https://www.youtube.com/watch?v=hqpkXhJJxAA

 The goal was to make it easy to add QRL as a payment method for eCommerce.
 A pre-configured eCommerce website is also includde with the project.
 QRLPay include: